What is Citizen Advocacy?

 Charitable registration # 13036 2817 RR0001

-How many people does the Everyday Champions program support?
+How many people does the Matching Program support?

 Over the years, Citizen Advocacy has facilitated thousands of matches with those who live with disabilities.

 There are more than 340 people waiting for an Advocate.
 On average people wait 34 months for a match.
 Currently, there are 296 matches who come from all walks of life and include all ages.

 Here are some vital statistics about Citizen Advocacy clients: